2023 International day for Universal Access to Information

 However, Canada’s access to information system has been criticized for being outdated, inefficient and overly secretive.
 According to a report by the Centre for Law and Democracy in 2021, Canada ranked 59th out of 128 countries in terms of its legal framework for access to information.
 Some of the challenges faced by requesters include long delays, high fees, excessive redactions, lack of oversight and enforcement, and limited scope of coverage.

-To address these issues, the federal government passed Bill C-58 in 2019, which introduced some amendments to the Access to Information Act and the Privacy Act.
+To address these issues, the federal government passed Bill C-58 in 2019, which introduced some amendments to the Universal Access to Information Act and the Privacy Act.
 These amendments include giving the Information Commissioner the power to make binding orders for the release of records, eliminating all fees apart from the $5 application fee, requiring proactive publication of certain information by government institutions and ministers, and allowing institutions within the same ministerial portfolio to share requests and responses.

 However, these changes have been met with mixed reactions from experts and advocates, who argue that they do not go far enough to improve Canada’s access to information system.
 Some of the remaining gaps include the lack of a duty to document decisions and actions by public officials, the broad discretion given to institutions to decline requests that are deemed vexatious or made in bad faith, the absence of penalties for non-compliance or obstruction, and the exclusion of certain entities such as Cabinet offices and courts from the scope of the law.

-To raise awareness about these issues and help Canadians navigate the access to information system, we have created two infographics that explain the process for filing an FOI request and for requesting access to personal information.
+To raise awareness about these issues and help Canadians navigate the universal access to information system, we have created two infographics that explain the process for filing an FOI request and for requesting access to personal information.
 These infographics are designed to help you understand your rights and responsibilities as a requester, as well as the steps involved in obtaining information from public bodies.
 We hope that these resources will inspire you to exercise your right to access information and contribute to a more open and transparent society.